 To start with, our form is going to look a little different:

 The greyed out text you see are hints to help with the formulas we’ll need to add, and we’ll get to those in just a moment.
-For now, if you’d like to see the form in action, you can check it out here.

 Before we get into the formulas, let’s talk about the basic setup.
 As with our first example, the only conditionals you’ll need to add is a payment information section if a user clicks on Credit Card.